Monodromy of Kodaira Fibrations of Genus $3$: Introduction

 Thus one way to approximate Question \ref{fund groups question} about which groups can arise as the fundamental group of a Kodaira surface is to ask: \begin{question} Which groups can arise as the connected monodromy group of a Kodaira fibration? \end{question}

+This question was first studied in \cite[Section 5.2]{arapura} as part of a larger study of restrictions on possible connected monodromy groups of fibered projective varieties.
+In that paper, from which this article draws many ideas, Arapura proves, for instance, that the connected monodromy group of a Kodaira fibration must always be a non-trivial semisimple group of symplectic Hermitian type \cite[Lemma 5.5]{arapura}.

-The main result of this article, Theorem \ref{main theorem}, provides an answer to this question in the case of a Kodaira fibration whose fibers have genus $3$.
-The theorem gives precise characterizations of the possible connected monodromy groups as $\Q$-algebraic groups and their representations, but can be roughly summarized by the following:
+The main result of this article, Theorem \ref{main theorem}, provides an answer to Question \ref{monodromy question} in the case of a Kodaira fibration whose fibers have genus $3$.
+The theorem gives precise characterizations of the possible connected monodromy groups as $\Q$-algebraic groups and their representations.
+After base changing to $\mathbb{C}$, Theorem \ref{main theorem} yields